Tuesday, October 3, 2023 β€’ Welcome to the πŸ’― Nonsense-Free Zone!

 Windows 11 upgrade: Here’s my Windows 10 computer before the Windows 11 upgrade.
 Note the dreadful you-don’t-belong message each time I run Windows Update.
 Note our little Win11 folder on the desktop area.

-In-place Windows 11 upgrade on unsupported hardware: The A-B-C steps
+In-place Windows 11 upgrade, or clean install, on unsupported devices: The A-B-C steps

-Here are the detailed A-B-C steps for an in-place upgrade from Windows 10 to Windows 11 or from an earlier release of Windows 11 to a newer one.
+Here are the detailed A-B-C steps for an in-place upgrade from Windows 10 to any version of Windows 11 or from an earlier release of Windows 11 to a newer one.
+If you have a barebone unsupported computer, install Windows 10 on it before continuing (or you can make a bootable thumb drive and copy the content of the ISO over to install Windows 11 fresh.)

 A. Prepare the computer